ember-learn/guides-source/guides/release/templates/built-in-helpers.md

 ## Development Helpers

-Handlebars and Ember come with a few helpers that can make developing your templates a bit easier.
+Ember comes with a few helpers that can make developing your templates a bit easier.
 These helpers make it simple to output variables into your browser's console, or activate the debugger from your templates.